-In making an investment decision, prospective investors should rely on their own investigation and analysis of the Group, and their own determination of the suitability of any such investment, with particular reference to their own investment objectives and experience and any other factors that may be relevant to such prospective investors in connection with an investment in the GDRs.
-No person has been authorised to give any information or to make any representations in connection with the Listing other than those contained in this Prospectus.
-If any such information is given or any such representations are made, such information or representations must not be relied upon as having been authorised by the Group, any of its affiliates, advisers or any other person.
-At any time following the date of this Prospectus, the information contained in this Prospectus may no longer be correct and the Group's business, financial condition or results of operations may have changed.
+In making an investment decision, prospective investors should rely on their own investigation and analysis of the Group, and their own determination of the suitability of any such investment, with particular reference to their own investment objectives and experience and any other factors that may be relevant to such prospective investors in connection with an investment in the New GDRs.
+Any decision to buy the New GDRs should be based solely on the information contained in this Offering Memorandum.
+No person has been authorised to give any information or to make any representations in connection with the Offering other than those contained in this Offering Memorandum.
+If any such information is given or any such representations are made, such information or representations must not be relied upon as having been authorised by the Group, the Selling Shareholder or the Managers, any of their respective affiliates, advisers or any other person.
+At any time following the date of this Offering Memorandum, the information contained in this Offering Memorandum may no longer be correct and the Group's business, financial condition or results of operations may have changed.

-No representation is made by the Group or any of its representatives to prospective investors as to the legality of an investment in the GDRs.
-Prospective investors should not construe anything in this Prospectus as legal, business, financial, investment, tax or related advice.
-Prospective investors should consult their own advisers as to the legal, business, financial, investment, tax and related aspects of an investment in the GDRs.
+No representation is made by the Group, the Selling Shareholder or the Managers or any of its or their respective representatives to prospective investors as to the legality of an investment in the New GDRs.
+Prospective investors should not construe anything in this Offering Memorandum as legal, business, financial, investment, tax or related advice.
+Prospective investors should consult their own advisers as to the legal, business, financial, investment, tax and related aspects of an investment in the New GDRs.

-This Prospectus does not constitute or form part of an offer to sell, or a solicitation of an offer to buy, any security.
-The distribution of this Prospectus may, in certain jurisdictions, be restricted by law and this Prospectus may not be used for the purpose of, or in connection with, any offer or solicitation by anyone in any jurisdiction in which such offer or solicitation is not authorised, or to any person to whom it is unlawful to make such an offer or solicitation.
-Persons into whose possession this Prospectus comes are required to inform themselves of and observe all such restrictions and obtain any consent, approval or permission required.
-The Company accepts no legal responsibility for any violation by any person, whether or not a prospective investor, of any such restrictions.
+This Offering Memorandum does not constitute or form part of an offer to sell, or a solicitation of an offer to buy, any security other than the New GDRs offered in the Offering.
+The distribution of this Offering Memorandum and the Offering may, in certain jurisdictions, be restricted by law and this Offering Memorandum may not be used for the purpose of, or in connection with, any offer or solicitation by anyone in any jurisdiction in which such offer or solicitation.
+Persons into whose possession this Offering Memorandum comes are required to inform themselves of and observe all such restrictions and obtain any consent, approval or permission required.
+None of the Company, the Selling Shareholder, or any of the Managers accepts any legal responsibility for any violation by any person, whether or not a prospective investor, of any such restrictions.

-No action has been or will be taken in any jurisdiction that would permit a public offering of the GDRs or the possession, circulation or distribution of this Prospectus or any other material relating to the Group or the GDRs in any jurisdiction where action for that purpose is required.
-Accordingly, the GDRs may not be offered or sold, directly or indirectly, and neither this Prospectus nor any other offering material or advertisements in connection with the GDRs may be distributed or published in or from any country or jurisdiction except under circumstances that would result in compliance with any applicable rules and regulations of any such country or jurisdiction.
+No action has been or will be taken in any jurisdiction that would permit a public offering of the New GDRs or the possession, circulation or distribution of this Offering Memorandum or any other material relating to the Group or the New GDRs in any jurisdiction where action for that purpose is required.
+Accordingly, the New GDRs may not be offered or sold, directly or indirectly, and neither this Offering Memorandum nor any other offering material or advertisements in connection with the New GDRs may be distributed or published in or from any country or jurisdiction except under circumstances that would result in compliance with any applicable rules and regulations of any such country or jurisdiction.
+Further information with regard to restrictions on offers and sales of the New GDRs is set forth under "Plan of Distribution".